ministryofjustice/opg-metrics/docs/architecture/diagrams/0002-aws-infrastructure.md

 ## Context

-Based on ADRs and developer need, we need to create a system that is light weight, fully managed and easy to integrate into.
+Based on ADRs and developer need, we need to create a system that is light weight, fully managed and to integrate into.

 ## Decision